 Major consulting firms and professional standards bodies now position operational risk management (ORM) as distinct from—yet complementary to—strategic risk management.
 While strategic risks threaten long-term business objectives, operational risks directly impact day-to-day project execution through resource constraints, process failures, and system disruptions.
-For PMO leaders and transformation executives, mastering operational risk management has become essential for maintaining competitive advantage in today's volatile business environment.
+For PMO leaders and transformation executives, mastering operational risk management has become essential for maintaining competitive advantage in today's volatile business environment, especially for banks and financial institutions that must balance operational losses with regulatory compliance standards set by the Basel Committee.

-The evolution of project portfolio management demands that risk registers no longer exist as separate compliance documents but instead integrate seamlessly with master schedules, resource plans, and financial forecasts.
+The evolution of project portfolio management requires risk registers to integrate seamlessly with master schedules, resource plans, and financial forecasts, rather than existing as separate compliance documents.
 This integration enables real-time monitoring that alerts stakeholders to significant changes as they occur, rather than discovering issues during end-of-month reconciliations.
 Modern PMOs require data to flow continuously from individual projects through programs to portfolios, creating a unified view of operational risk exposure that informs both tactical decisions and strategic planning.
+For banking institutions, this operational resilience helps prevent losses and manage threats across enterprise risk management (ERM) programs.

 Operational Risk Management Assessment: Building the Foundation Process